Skip to main content

 What Is Digital Literacy?

-Definitions of digital literacy vary widely, but most incorporate a few basic ideas: digitally literacy is proficiency with digital technologies to gather, evaluate and process information in order to create and communicate across digital media.
 Using computers, tablets and even phones to access information and communicate is now a part of everyday life.
 Using technology in the classroom, active learning and creating to encourage digital literacy learning at a young age will help students understand how to be productive in the digital world, both in the classroom and beyond.
+Digital literacy encompasses not only technical skills but also critical thinking, problem-solving and creativity.

 Evaluating Information

-Modern research is now overwhelmingly digital, so students need to learn how to find good, reliable information — a great deal of the information on the internet is merely subjective opinion.
+Modern research is now overwhelmingly digital, so students need to learn how to find good, reliable information.
+A great deal of the information on the internet is merely subjective opinion.
 Students, therefore, need to learn how to critically evaluate what they find and where they find it.
 Teaching critical thinking and evaluation is an important part of effective digital literacy education.

 The Benefits of Digital Media

 If traditional literacy means the ability to read and write effectively, then digital literacy means the ability to communicate and create digitally.
-Students today communicate via email, messaging and social media platforms.
+Students communicate via email, messaging and social media platforms.
 Incorporating these forms of communication into the classroom through collaborative online projects, classroom blogs and even online discussion threads can be an effective way to improve digital literacy.
-Assigning creative projects that use digital skills, such as making short films that incorporate digital media, can help students learn how to use digital technologies in different contexts.

 Learn more about Arkansas State University’s online MSE in Reading program.